Daniel-ET/clinical_trial/README.md

 We want to adress questions such as:
 * Do patients that take the drug respond more to treatment compared to those in the control group?
-* Can we use data science to predict whether a patient will respond better to the new treatment
+* Can we use data science to predict whether a patient will respond better to the new treatment?